Stasi: Relationship with Soviet Intelligence Services

 Although Mielke's Stasi was superficially granted independence in 1957, the KGB continued to maintain liaison officers in all eight main Stasi directorates at the Stasi headquarters and in each of the fifteen district headquarters around the GDR.
 The Stasi had also been invited by the KGB to establish operational bases in Moscow and Leningrad to monitor visiting East German tourists.
 Due to their close ties with Soviet intelligence services, Mielke referred to the Stasi officers as "Chekists".
 The KGB used 'low-visibility harassment' in order to control the population, and repress politically incorrect people and dissidents.
 This could involve causing unemployment, social isolation, and inducing mental and emotional health problems.
 Such methods formed the basis of the Stasi's use of Zersetzung (trans. decomposition) which has been considered to be a perfected version.
 In 1978, Mielke formally granted KGB officers in East Germany the same rights and powers that they enjoyed in the Soviet Union.
 The BBC noted that KGB officer (and future Russian President) Vladimir Putin worked in Dresden, from 1985 to 1989, as a liaison officer to the Stasi from the KGB.
 Kremlin spokesperson Dmitry Peskov responded to the reports by stating that 'The KGB and the Stasi were partner intelligence agencies'.

 Operations

 Personnel and recruitment

-The ratio for the Stasi was one secret policeman per 166 East Germans.
+The ratio for the Stasi was one secret policeman to every 166 East Germans.
 When the regular informers are added, these ratios become much higher: In the Stasi's case, there would have been at least one spy watching every 66 citizens!
 When one adds in the estimated numbers of part-time snoops, the result is nothing short of monstrous: one informer per 6.5 citizens.
 It would not have been unreasonable to assume that at least one Stasi informer was present in any party of ten or twelve dinner guests.
 Like a giant octopus, the Stasi's tentacles probed every aspect of life.